 I wanted more out of my professional goals hence I had a shift in my career from Digital Marketing (as I wasn’t very happy there) to IT a few months back.
 It was a tough one, working on my career development plan by sending out resumes, building connections, preparing cover letters, upskilling, responding to job alerts, preparing for interviews, and asking for referrals.
 I tried to focus on transferable skills like communication, training, adaptability, etc.

 Doing that, I made sure I spent at least 2-3 hours per day in upskilling and 7-10 hours per week in networking.
 I made the cut- had the fruit for my hard work.

-Here are some tasks that can help you push through that difficulty and get a career shift with a better Career Options.
+Here are some tasks that can help you push through that difficulty and change a career path with better Career opportunities.

-- 1 Here are some tasks that can help you push through that difficulty and get a career shift with a better Career Options.
+- 1 Here are some tasks that can help you push through that difficulty and change a career path with better Career opportunities.

 - 2 Conclusion

 Field of Work:

 The 1 st step in changing your career path is to understand which direction you want to move into.
 Prioritize the field you want to move into.
 It may be IT, Software, Marketing, Project Management, etc. List down all the possible tools/languages that are popular in the field you want to move into.
 Research about the companies that are using these technologies/tools.